Quantum reservoir neural network implementation on coherently coupled quantum oscillators: Learning tasks with the quantum reservoir

 \subsection{Mackey-Glass chaotic time-series prediction}

 The second benchmark task that we address is the prediction of Mackey-Glass chaotic time-series.
-Compared to classification, time-series prediction requires the reservoir to have more memory.
-It also allows us to investigate the impact of the reservoir temporal dynamics on its prediction capacity; in particular we study how the coupling between the oscillators and their dissipation rates impact the reservoir performance.
+Compared to classification, time-series prediction requires the reservoir to have an enhanced memory.
+It also allows us to investigate the impact of the reservoir temporal dynamics on its prediction capacity; in particular we study how the coupling between the oscillators and their dissipation rates impacts the reservoir performance.
+FIG.~\ref{dynamic_Na_Nb} shows that the dynamics of a quantum reservoir exhibits greater complexity than that of its classical limit.
+To make full use of this richness, we can sample the system occupations at several distinct times for a single input.

 The input data is obtained from the equation